 Occasionally I may be able to reserve the St Lawrence's Parish Hall car park next to the Quaker Meeting House for our use.
 Students will be informed if this is available for their class.
 Parking there would be at your own liability.

 Disabled Parking: There is a parking space nearer to the Meeting House for Blue Badge holders.
 Please check in advance if it is available on the day of your class, and it can be reserved for you.

 This link to Google Maps should show you the surrounding area.

 The class fee includes light refreshments, morning and afternoon - tea, coffee, biscuits (and sometimes a cake).
-Please contact us beforehand if you have any dietary requirements - we can provide soya milk or non-gluten biscuits.
+Please contact us beforehand if you have any dietary requirements - for example we can provide soya milk or non-gluten biscuits.

 Lunch is taken between about 1pm to 2pm (teacher's call) and is your own responsibility.
 The main High Street is only a couple of minutes away with a Greggs, Sainsburys, and Marks and Spencer.

 The kits will include instructions, all material, threads, designs and needles required to complete the design.